developerfromjokela/sim800l-gsm-module/README.md

 It allows sending, receiving and deleting SMS messages, as well as performing HTTP GET/POST requests, synching/updating the RTC and getting other information from the module.

+The backward compatibility with the original repo is still kept.

 > SIM900/SIM800 are 2G only modems, make sure your provider supports 2G as it is already being phased out in a lot of areas around the world, else a 3G/4G modem like the SIM7100 / SIM5300 is warranted.

 ## Hw Requirements